-- The composition of the Board: STL seeks to achieve a balanced Board by having appointed 2 Executive Directors, 2 Non-Executive Directors and 2 Independent Directors - having an appropriate mechanism in place for appointing suitable experienced Board members - setting the strategy for STL articulated in the form of a 3-year rolling Business Plan supported by financial projections - Board Committees with appropriate remits and delegated authorities have been established to deal with Audit, Liquidity Management & Investment and a Management Committee.
-Oversight of the Management of Risk has been amalgamated with the Audit Committee.
-As required, working groups/sub committees are formed to deal with one-off issues the Board meets at appropriate intervals to consider:
+- The composition of the Board: STL seeks to achieve a balanced Board by having appointed 2 Executive Directors, 1 Non-Executive Director and 2 Independent Directors. - having an appropriate mechanism in place for appointing suitable experienced Board members. - setting the strategy for STL articulated in the form of a 3-year rolling Business Plan supported by financial projections. - Board Committees with appropriate remits and delegated authorities have been established to deal with Risk and Audit, Liquidity Management & Investment and a Management Committee.
+As required, working groups/sub committees are formed to deal with one-off issues.

+The Board meets at appropriate intervals to consider: